psychlone77/Nano-Processor-Design/README.md

 ## Instruction Decoder - DONE ✅
 **Note**:<br>
 All instructions were tested and simulated.
-I have created a 13 bit instruction, so we can include extra instructions in the future is need be.
+I have created a 13 bit instruction, so we can include extra instructions in the future as need be.
 Also we could use the zero flag from the 4bit adder to directly for the Jump instruction.
 ![image](https://github.com/psychlone77/Nano-Processor-Design/assets/127029023/b7811b2a-c1c4-414c-b110-0502941b280b)